Intentions vs. Resolutions: How to Shift Your Mindset in the New Year

 As midnight approached on New Year’s Eve, I’d get my snacks and favorite drink and have Dick Clark’s New Year’s Rocking Eve playing in the background as I anxiously awaited the countdown for the iconic ball drop.
 But once the clock struck midnight, I felt empty.
 For years, I’d waited in vain to feel even the slightest tingle of the magic of having one of my resolutions manifested before my eyes.
 Why were we conditioned to believe that everything changes once the ball drops?

-Though I created my usual list of resolutions for this past year, those all went out the window after the lockdown.
-I simply focused on one thing – survival.
-During that quiet time, I began unpacking the difference between intentions and resolutions; what I found caused me to rethink how to approach this ritual for future New Year’s Eve celebrations.
+In the last few years, my views have changed.
+I've started to unpack the difference between intentions and resolutions; what I found caused me to rethink how to approach this ritual for future New Year’s Eve celebrations.

 A resolution is like a goal ‒ for example, someone might state that they want to lose weight or get a new job.
 Resolutions are a firm decision to do or not to do something.
 They’re strict, with no wiggle room.
 You either stick to them or fail, which is why most of our resolutions are distant memories by February.